The Steps of the Architectural Process

 6. Contract Administration (Construction)

 Contractors lead construction, with architects completing 75% of their effort before the project breaks ground.
-However, your architect remains actively involved during construction to facilitate communication and advocate for your interests. an architect talking with a contractor
+However, your architect remains involved during construction, acting as a contract administrator, to facilitate communication and advocate for your interests.

 Regular site visits allow your architect to observe the progress.